agg-pranav/German2EnglishTranslator/README.md

 Metric used for evaluation: Bleu Score

 Ways to improving model:-
-- Using Attention  (*currently working)
+- Using Attention
-- Use Transformers
+- Use Transformers  (*currently working)

+### seq2seq_attn.py: Applied Attention to previous Seq2Seq model
+Achieved Blue score of 25% with 50 epochs.